docker-library/docs/ros/content.md

 -	`ros-core`: minimal ROS install
 -	`ros-base`: basic tools and libraries (also tagged with distro name with LTS version as `latest`)
--	`ros1-bridge`: tools and libraries to run hybrid ROS 1 - ROS 2 systems and bridge messages between them

 In the interest of keeping `ros-core` tag minimal in image size, developer tools such as `rosdep`, `colcon` and `vcstools` are not shipped in `ros_core`, but in `ros-base` instead.

 The rest of the common meta-packages such as `desktop` are hosted on repos under OSRF's Docker Hub profile [here](https://hub.docker.com/r/osrf/ros/).
 These meta-packages include graphical dependencies and hook a host of other large packages such as X11, X server, etc. So in the interest of keeping the official images lean and secure, the desktop packages are just being hosted with OSRF's profile.
-For an extensive list of available variants, please read the official REP on target platforms for either [ROS 1](https://ros.org/reps/rep-0150.html) or for [ROS 2](https://www.ros.org/reps/rep-2001.html).

 ### Volumes